ejriffer/Data-410-Final-Project/README.md

 Now that I had my five data frames I created my *X* data frame and corresponding *y* variable to use in my classification models.
 As stated before I wanted to use the 2014-15, 2015-16, and 2016-17 seasons to train my model and  the 2017-18 and 2018-19 seasons to test it.

-The below code was used to create the *Xtrain* data.
+EXPLAIN CODE The below code was used to create the *Xtrain* data.

 ```
 Xtrain = pd.DataFrame()